ros2hp/grmgr/README.md

 ## Coding Examples using grmgr

 In the code snippet below we have the same scenario from the previous example but this time written using **_grmgr_** to throttle the number of concurrent goroutines.
 Note how we don't have to create a channel or a counter.
-The throttle has subsumed this functionality.
+The throttle has subsumed this functionality internally.

 ```